Josh Babarinde OBE MP collects prestigious FE Hall of Fame Award at East Sussex College

 and on Freeview 262 or Freely 565

-Josh, who studied at the college from 2009 to 2011, was presented with his award by CEO & Principal Rebecca Conroy during a celebration event at the College’s Eastbourne campus.
+Josh, who studied at the college from 2009 to 2011, was presented with his award by the AOC Charitable Trust during a celebration event at the College’s Eastbourne campus.

 The FE Hall of Fame honours alumni who have made exceptional contributions to their communities and careers, with only three individuals selected nationally each year.
 Josh joins an illustrious group of honorees, including West End star Shaun Escoffery and rugby legend Kevin Sinfield.